kragen/derctuo/merkle-ropes.md

 leafnode, 400 μs, so your access time for the 459 leafnode validations is 180 milliseconds.

-(Hmm, actually I realize I didn't include the chainheight annotation in the sizes of the forks, but the difference is not very large.)
+(Hmm, actually I realize I didn’t include the chainheight annotation in the sizes of the forks, but the difference is not very large.)